nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 	 - Current medications issues
 	 - Last 3 encounters
 	 - etc.
- - date range to match SCR time-frames for all subsections
+ - date range to match SCR time frames for all subsections

 <span class="label label-info">DECISION</span> No date ranges are applied to the summary section.